-At the time of approving the financial statements, the trustees have a reasonable expectation that the charity has adequate resources to continue in operational existence for the foreseeable future.
+At the time of approving the financial statements, the trustees have assessed the financial implications arising from the Coronavirus (Covid-19) outbreak, which has affected the UK.
+The trustees have reviewed forecasts for the next 12 months based on any anticipated change in the charity's activities in the short term.
+The trustees have a reasonable expectation that the charity has adequate resources to continue in operational existence for the foreseeable future.
 Thus the trustees continue to adopt the going concern basis of accounting in preparing the financial statements.